 - basics of operating systems (including concurrency and

 real-time issues), and

 - Attendance: We will discuss concepts and examples in

-class that are not in the assigned readings.
+class that are not in the text book.
 Another student's notes

 are an inadequate substitute for class attendance.
 You are